Made in just one pot, this flavorful and easy chicken stew recipe comes together in under an hour and freezes exceptionally well.

-A rich broth is what makes stew so comforting–it’s exactly what I crave every year when the weather starts to turn.
-This typically requires a long, slow simmer, as with my Italian beef stew.
-The liquid gently bubbles away, leaving all the concentrated flavor in the pot.
+Every year when the weather starts to turn, I find myself craving the richness of a hearty stew.
+This typically requires a slow simmer, where the liquid gently bubbles away, leaving all the concentrated flavor in the pot.

-This chicken stew recipe uses a few handy tricks for the best of both worlds: velvety richness without all the time by the stove.
-You don’t need to plan ahead or scramble to get everything in your crockpot before work.
+This chicken stew recipe employs a few handy tricks to save time, giving you the best of both worlds: The velvety richness of a slow simmered stew without all the time by the stove.
+You don’t need to plan ahead or scramble to get everything in your crockpot before work!

 I was inspired by hearty Italian-style stews for this recipe, which typically load tomato sauce and broth with rich, aromatic flavor.
 Here’s what you’ll need:

-- Chicken: Boneless, skinless chicken thighs remain tender without much effort–they’re pretty hard to overcook and essentially failproof.
+• Chicken: Boneless, skinless chicken thighs remain tender without much effort.
 You can use chicken breast if that’s what you prefer.
 Just be sure to reduce the cooking time as they tend to cook more quickly and dry out more easily.

-- Vegetables: For me, onions and garlic are always a must for flavor.
+• Vegetables: For me, onions and garlic are always a must for flavor.
 From there, I try to use veggies of different colors and texture.
 This time I used carrots, zucchini, potatoes, and red bell peppers.
 Feel free to use up what you have on hand.
-Tip: Cut your vegetables into small bite-size pieces so they cook quickly and evenly.

-- Liquid: I like my stew on the thicker side so just 2 cups of chicken broth does the trick.
-Use low sodium so you can season to taste.
+• Liquid: I like my stew on the thicker side so just 2 cups of chicken broth or stock does the trick.
+Use homemade, or low sodium so you can season to taste.

-- Herbs and spices: Fresh thyme, dried oregano, paprika and coriander bring aromatic, warming, and mildly peppery flavor.
+• Herbs and spices: Fresh thyme, dried oregano, paprika and coriander bring an aromatic and warming quality.
 If you have Italian seasoning on hand feel free to use a tablespoon of that instead.
 A good cup of parsley adds a fresh pop of color.

 Sautéeing the chicken and vegetables until golden, then gently simmering them with aromatic spices is a quick and easy way to build big flavor in under an hour.
 Here’s how you do it:

-- Finish and serve.
+• Finish and serve.
 Turn the heat off and remove the thyme sprigs.
 Stir in 1 tablespoon white wine vinegar and the parsley and serve.
+Chicken stew in a large pot next to a stack of 2 bowls with 2 spoons.

 What to Serve with Chicken Stew